manguart/rossmann_competition/README.md

 https://www.kaggle.com/c/rossmann-store-sales

+The resulting solution would have been in top 10% of competition

 This wil also create some .pdf that will help you to understand the model resulting for post model analysis and exploratory analysis